|

 Walter Mitty wasn’t paying attention.
-He simply wasn’t engaged in the real world.
-He didn’t hear (or notice) much of what was going on around him.
-The problem was the story in his head was better than real life.
+He wasn’t tuned in to reality.
+He didn’t hear or notice much of what was happening around him.
+The problem?
+The story in his head was better than real life.
 Or so he thought.
-When he finally wakes up, he realizes he missed so much.
+When he finally wakes up, he realizes just how much he’s missed.
 If only he had been paying attention… listening.
-As someone who tends to go off on thinking tangents ala Walter Mitty, I have missed my fair share of connections, opportunities, and warning signs.
-I once had a friend; we'll call her Sharon.
-Sharon was telling me how she regretted marrying her husband, she felt they were a bad fit or something, I don't really know, I wasn't paying attention.
-Sharon and I aren't friends anymore.
+As someone prone to Walter Mitty-style thinking tangents, I can confirm zoning out has cost me my fair share of connections, opportunities, and warning signs.
+Take my friend—let’s call her Sharon.
+Sharon once told me she regretted marrying her husband.
+She felt they were a bad fit.
+Or something.
+I don’t really know...
+I wasn’t paying attention.
+We aren’t friends anymore.
 She divorced her husband too.
-Apparently Listening is important.
-Oh, I cared about my friend, and I didn’t want to see her suffer, but she had no way to know that because I was oblivious to the details of her life.
-The worst part is I was probably thinking about something mundane like how many babies can a mouse give birth to in its lifetime?
-I can’t begin to count the number of times someone has been talking to me and my mind wandered.
-It’s almost always something unimportant, but there I go thinking about my itchy sweater and how I should have worn the blue one because it doesn’t itch while my neighbor is telling me how she got in a fender bender last week and … well I don’t know the rest because I wasn’t paying attention.
-Then said neighbor mentions how she’s been showing everyone the picture of her and The Rock, and I must ask, “When did you meet The Rock?” and she says “Remember I was in that fender bender with him?"
-Oh, man, I should have paid attention to that one!
-Listening is also important for personal growth and development.
-Seriously, at some point we have to be honest with ourselves and admit we need to learn stuff.
-It allows us to learn from others' experiences instead of learning everything the hard way.
-Listening is also critical for effective communication.
-I can't count the number of times I was misunderstood, because I had half the conversation in my head, and thought I had said it out loud.
-Fortunately, it happens less often these days.
-But it does still happen from time to time.
+Apparently, listening is important.
+It’s not that I didn’t care about my friend, I truly did.
+I hated seeing her struggle.
+But she had no way of knowing that, because I was oblivious to the details of her life.
+The worst part?
+I was probably off thinking about something ridiculous, like how many babies a mouse can have in its lifetime, (hundreds!)
+I couldn’t tell you the number of times someone has been talking to me while my mind wandered off to something profoundly unimportant.
+My itchy sweater, for instance.
+Why didn’t I wear the blue one?
+It doesn’t itch.
+Meanwhile, my neighbor was telling me about her fender bender last week, and—well, I don’t know the rest, because I wasn’t paying attention.
+Then she mentions how she’s been showing everyone her photo with The Rock.
+Wait—what?
+"When did you meet The Rock?"
+I ask.
+She stares.
+“Remember?
+I was in that fender bender with him?"
+Oh.
+Oh no. I really should have been paying attention to that one.
+Listening is also crucial for personal growth.
+At some point, we all have to admit we need to learn things.
+And learning from other people's experiences is way better than learning everything the hard way.
+It's also critical for communication.
+I’ve lost count of the times I’ve been misunderstood, probably because I had half the conversation in my head and thought I had said it out loud.
+Thankfully, this happens less often these days.
+But it does still happen.
 Didn’t I tell you to turn left 35 miles back?
-My husband has the patience of a saint.
-No really, he does.
-Paying attention allows us to understand and relate to the feelings of others, which can lead to greater understanding and compassion and connection.
-Something my friend Sharon didn't get from me, thus, she walked away from the friendship.
-Can't say I blame her.
-I lost out because I checked out.
+(My husband has the patience of a saint.
+No, really, he does.)
+Paying attention helps us understand others, relate to their emotions, and build genuine connections.
+Sharon didn’t get that from me, and she walked away from our friendship.
+Can’t say I blame her.
 Read: The Secret Life of Walter Mitty by James Thurber Watch: The Secret Life of Walter Mitty (1947) This version is far superior to the 2013 version.

 0 Comments